chrissyhroberts/Diarization-WhisperAI/README.md

 This section needs to be edited by you.
 On the right you can see text boxes where you enter information about the run.
 The notebook will automatically make the appropriate changes to the code based on what you enter here.
+When you have modified this section, collapse the three `Specify details of run` section and run the code by pressing the play button

 ### video_path
 Enter the full path to the source audio or video file